12 Best Beaches in Playa del Carmen

 A wreath of palm trees back the stark white sand, making for a beautiful sea-forward color palette.
 And the warm, gentle water is absolutely perfect for taking a dip.

 If you want to see Playa del Carmen's beaches like a local, then a visit to Xpu-Ha is a must.
-Just 20 minutes south of Playa del Carmen, near Puerto Aventuras, Xpu-Ha beach looks like it leapt right off a postcard and into reality.
+Just 20 minutes south of Playa del Carmen, near Puerto Aventuras, Xpu-Ha beach looks like it leaped right off a postcard and into reality.

 You'll quickly fall in love with the cool, calm aquamarine waters; the powdery sand; and the small beachside restaurants that allow that barefoot, idyllic island experience.
 Locals love Xpu-Ha, so you'll be seeing Playa del Carmen from the local perspective here.
 The calm water means it's a great spot for kayaking and fishing, as well as swimming and snorkeling.
 On land, you may even catch a pick-up game of beach volleyball or an early morning yoga session.